Ability: Key

 public struct User has key {

-id: UID, // required by Sui Bytecode Verifier
+id: UID, // required by the Sui Verifier, always the first field

-name: String, // field types must have `store`
+name: String, // all other fields must have `store`

 }